Stationarity with Occasionally Binding Constraints: Stationarity and ergodicity

-\subremark{} The result holds trivially in a linear VAR, being a special case of the CKSVAR.
-However, whereas the stability of a linear VAR can be determined from its autoregressive roots, assessing the stability of a CKSVAR requires more elaborate criteria, such as developed in the next section. \end{rem}
+\subremark{} These results hold trivially in a linear VAR, being a special case of the CKSVAR.
+However, whereas the stability of a linear VAR can be determined from its autoregressive roots, assessing the stability of a CKSVAR requires more elaborate criteria, such as those developed in \secref{stability} below.